-- 5.4 This briefing note provides an initial high-level assessment of the site with respect to identifying key ecological constraints and opportunities to inform a wider assessment of its potential to support future residential development.
-The desk-based assessment has identified the following potentially valuable ecological features within and adjacent to the site: - The presence of non-statutory sites with potential connectivity to the site via the hedgerows or field drain; - Ecologically valuable trees, hedgerows and field drain which form ecological corridors to the wider area; and - Protected species whose presence will need to be confirmed through specific 'Phase 2' surveys (scope to be agreed via consultation with the LPA), may potentially include great crested newts, breeding birds, bats (roosting and foraging) water voles, hedgehogs and badgers. - 5.5 However, there are no obvious 'in principle' (significant) ecological constraints that would preclude development, and which cannot be avoided by good design.
+- 5.5 This briefing note provides an initial high-level assessment of the site with respect to identifying key ecological constraints and opportunities to inform a wider assessment of its potential to support future residential development.
+The desk-based assessment has identified the following potentially valuable ecological features within and adjacent to the site: - The presence of non-statutory sites with potential connectivity to the site via the hedgerows; - Hedgerows with potential for enhancement which form ecological corridors to the wider area; and - Protected species whose presence will need to be confirmed through specific 'Phase 2' surveys (scope to be agreed via consultation with the LPA), may potentially include great crested newts, breeding birds, bats (roosting and foraging), reptiles, hedgehogs and badgers. - 5.6 However, there are no obvious 'in principle' (significant) ecological constraints that would preclude development, and which cannot be avoided by good design.